michelou/dotty-examples/DEPS.md

 ## <span id="scala3_releases">Dependencies in Scala 3 Releases</span>

-The Scala 3 distributions depend on *many* external libraries.
+As mentioned in the introduction the Scala 3 distributions depend on *many* external libraries.

 <table style="font-size:80%;">
 <tr>